seorimpark/MATH517team2-4/README.md

 15 Useful R packages for Data Visualization: https://www.youtube.com/watch?v=8xWT6qimkTI

 ### Possible questions
 - Are older planes more likely to crash?
+(Matias)
 - Instruction flights causing severe damages?
 - Map visualization, states with more accidents? (@Fahim: please let me work on maps :sob:)
 - Barplot through time: increase, decrease or constant number of accidents?
+- Different factors that may cause the accidents (Seorim)

 ## List of members